Editorial Policy

 How pages are reviewed

-FixThisError pages are based on manufacturer documentation, model-family context where available, and conservative troubleshooting rules aimed at user safety and clarity.
+FixThisError pages are based on manufacturer documentation, model-family context where available, and conservative troubleshooting rules aimed at user safety, clarity, and realistic next steps.

 What we optimize for